sourcegraph/about/content/blogposts/2023/cody-vscode-0-10-release.md

 ### JSON export of chat history

-The new "Export JSON" button in Chat History allows you to export and inspect your chat history as JSON.
+The new "Export JSON" button in Chat History allows you to export and inspect your chat history as JSON:

+(image)

 The export includes the full conversation between Cody and the LLM, allowing you to see how Cody works, send your chat history to Sourcegraph support, and more easily develop custom commands.

 ```json
 {